How to Source Wholesale Golf Apparel from China

 • Hem stability during walking and rotation

-If a supplier can talk through these points with confidence, they have likely done the work before.
+If a supplier can talk through these points with confidence, they’ve likely done the work before.

 MOQ, Sampling, and Lead Time: Make Wholesale Predictable